morea-framework/morea-framework.github.io/docs/change-hi/workshop-design.md

 As you can see, designing a workshop with Morea involves the creation of:

-  * Readings, which can be intended for the pre-workshop, in-workshop, or post-workshop phases.
+  * Readings, which can be intended for the pre-workshop or post-workshop phases.
-  * Experiences, which can be intended for the in-workshop or post-workshop phases.
+  * Experiences, which are intended for the in-workshop phase.
-  * An Assessment, which can be used at the end of the in-workshop phase.
+  * An Assessment, which are used at the end of the in-workshop phase.
   * Outcomes, which are intended to be achieved by the end of the in-workshop phase.

 Until you are comfortable with Morea, you might want to start by sketching out your workshop design on a piece of paper or text file: what are the Readings, Experiences, Outcomes, and Assessment to include for each of the three phases?